roooodcastro/live_speed/README.md

 ## What is this?

+Live Speed is an implementation of the card game "Speed".
 Speed is a card game, played with a standard 52-card deck.
 The main goal is to get rid of all of your own cards before your opponents.
 It's mainly a speed-based game, as opposed to a more strategy-focused card game.

-Live Speed is my implementation of the game, meant to be played online with one or more friends or strangers.
+Live Speed is meant to be played online with friends or strangers.
+You can also play against a CPU player.
 It was developed using the following stack:

 * Ruby 2.6
-* Rails 5.2 w/ Webpacker
+* Rails 6.0 w/ Webpacker
 * VueJS 2.5
+* A few other JS libraries and their bazillion NPM dependencies
 * Websockets w/ ActionCable
 * PostgreSQL
 * Hosted on Heroku

-I've developed this as a learning project to learn more about ActionCable, Webpacker and more importantly, VueJS.
-The plan is to finish the game and grow it into a finished product that can actually be useful.

-There is **zero** automated testing being done on this project, and that is on purpose.
-I've noticed that writing tests would always slow me down on a personal project and eventually make me completely lose interest in it.

-You can access the game on: http://livespeed.rooood.com
+### You can access and PLAY the game now on: http://livespeed.rooood.com

+(Please note that the gameplay is still buggy and slow).

 ## How to Play

 You can currently play Live Speed matches with 2 players.
-Future expansion will allow up to 4 players to play a single game.
+Future expansion may allow up to 4 players to play at the same time.
 A match consists of at least one round, and can be extended in increments of 2 rounds (so that the total number of rounds is always an odd number to avoid draws).

 Each round is played as follows: